School of Music Diversity Fellows Program

 - Attend on-campus recruitment events if available (e.g. SoM Audition Days, event networking, panels, tours or one-on-one meetings with prospective students) as a representative of KU and the School of Music (school apparel provided).

-- Provide mentorship to new undergraduate & graduate student groups to promote graduate study in music as an opportunity.
+- Provide mentorship to new undergraduate & graduate students and student groups to promote DEIB efforts in music as an opportunity.

 Prospective Fellows are required to complete a short application which includes, profile information, short essay questions, a statement of purpose, and advisor’s letter of recommendation.
 Applications open and are posted on the DEIB webpage.
-Based on the completed application, students will be selected for a personal interview and we hope to have the selection process complete by the end of the spring semester (mid-May).
+Based on the completed application, students will be selected for a personal online interview and we hope to have the selection process complete by the end of August, with meetings starting in September.